khanhbinh-ngo/ProjectManagement/E-Commerse Project Management/ScopeManagement.md

 >   There are our requirements of presentation:
 >>
->>   Understand the importance of good project scope management
+>>  1. Understand the importance of good project scope management
 >>
->>   Describe the process of planning scope management
+>>  2. Describe the process of planning scope management
 >>
->>   Discuss methods for collecting and documenting requirements to meet stakeholder needs and expectations
+>>  3. Discuss methods for collecting and documenting requirements to meet stakeholder needs and expectations
 >>
->>   Explain the scope definition process and describe the contents of a project scope statement
+>>  4. Explain the scope definition process and describe the contents of a project scope statement
 >>
->>  Discuss the process for creating a work breakdown structure using the analogy, top-down, bottom-up, and mind-mapping approaches
+>>  5. Discuss the process for creating a work breakdown structure using the analogy, top-down, bottom-up, and mind-mapping approaches
 >>
->>  Explain the importance of validating scope and how it relates to defining and controlling scope
+>>  6. Explain the importance of validating scope and how it relates to defining and controlling scope
 >>
->>  Understand the importance of controlling scope and approaches for preventing scope-related problems on Ecomerce projects
+>>  7. Understand the importance of controlling scope and approaches for preventing scope-related problems on Ecomerce projects
 >>
->>  Describe how software can assist in project scope management
+>>  8. Describe how software can assist in project scope management
->

-##  So, I figured out something on that thing:
+>>
+>> ----

+##  So, Here's some features where you can draw your atraction:

 1. Outline covering each point [CoverPoint](#outline)
 2. Information on frameworks and tools that help us to finish our product [Tools and Frameworks](#tools-and-frameworks)
 3. Discuss methods for collecting and documenting Requirement [Collecting and Documenting](#discuss-methods-for-collecting-and-documenting-requirement)
+4. How software can assist in project scope management [Software assist PM](#software-assists-your-projectc)
+5. Discuss the process for creating a work breakdown structure using the analogy, top-down, bottom-up, and mind-mapping approaches [Process for creating a work breakdown]()

 # Outline
 - Importance of Good Project Scope Management: